 Paulina Jawor was born in Poland not that long ago.
 About 10 years ago Paulina came to UK for summer holidays and stayed here ever since.
 She is currently studying towards her MA in Applied Imagination at Central St Martins, and is the founder of Anxieteehee Comedy Festival.

-Liz Jeffries is a counsellor trained in transational analysis based in Manchester.
+Liz Jeffries is a psychotherapist (in advanced clinical training) trained in transational analysis and based in Manchester.
 She has worked with clients with depression, anxiety, migraines and chronic pain, alongside many more.

 Meg John Barker is a writer, therapist, and activist-academic at the Open University.
 Meg John has been studying relationships for over a decade and has published numerous academic books and papers on the subject, as well as writing their own relationship self-help books and blogs, and working as a sex and relationship therapist.
 Meg John also regularly speaks on these topics in the media, including a popular TED talk and being featured in the Independent on Sunday Rainbow List.